1000hz/neopixel-simulator/README.md

 ## Usage
 The library includes some LED Modules (currently only `NeoPixelRing60`).
 These accept a callback to run on each render tick.
-The callback is passed an array of blank `Pixel(r,g,b,a)` instances, and the current tick.
+The callback is passed an array of blank `Pixel(r,g,b,w)` instances, and the current tick.
 It must return an array of `Pixel`s to be rendered.

 You'll also need to instantiate a `Simulator` class. `Simulator` constructors take LED Modules as arguments.
 After you've instantiated your `Simulator`, call `simulator.start()` to begin the light show.